sameer9j/kernel_density_estimation/README.md

 # Kernel Density Estimation

-Purpose: To perform Kernel Density Estimation for univariate and bivariate cases from scratch
+Purpose: To calculate Kernel Density Estimations for univariate and bivariate cases from scratch, and visualize them.

 Tools Used: R